 PAD and PVD are easily treatable if medical attention is sought early enough.
 However, the unfortunate reality is that obvious symptoms may not develop for some people until the later stages of the disease.
 If you are over 65, or you are over 50 with diabetes, you should be screened regularly for PAD and PVD.

 Severe kidney damage can lead to anoxia (a deficiency of oxygen reaching the tissues) and ischemia (an inadequate blood supply to bodily organs).
 The onset of blue toenails has been linked to both anoxia and ischemia.

-If you discover you have a purple toe, you should definitely pay attention.
-It’s advisable to seek a professional opinion on what may be causing your colorful toe.
 If you’re located in the Treasure Valley, give us a call to set an appointment with one of our friendly foot doctors who will answer all of your questions and give you options for treatment.
-We have clinics in Meridian, Eagle, Nampa, and Caldwell.
+We have clinics in Meridian and Caldwell to serve you.